apache/airflow/docs/apache-airflow/authoring-and-scheduling/timezone.rst

 Cron schedules
 ''''''''''''''

-Time zone aware DAGs that use cron schedules respect daylight savings time.
+Time zone aware Dags that use cron schedules respect daylight savings time.
 For example, a DAG with a start date in the ``US/Eastern`` time zone with a schedule of ``0 0 * * *`` will run daily at 04:00 UTC during daylight savings time and at 05:00 otherwise.